ShahedSabab/Credit-card-fraud-detection/README.md

 https://www.kaggle.com/mlg-ulb/creditcardfraud

-• TSNE plot is used to visualize the data for separability. <br>
+• TSNE plot is used to visualize the transaction data. <br>
 • An autoencoder model is trained using the data. <br>
 • The encoded layer is extracted from the autoencoder as a feature extraction technique. <br>
 • The extracted features are used to train different classification models.<br>